LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

-In general, layered PIBT$+$ takes more time than raw PIBT$+$ ($2.0\times10^3$ ms $>$ $6.9\times10^2$ ms).
+In general, Layered PIBT$+$ takes more time than raw PIBT$+$ ($2.2\times10^3$ ms $>$ $1.9\times10^3$ ms).
 As mentioned in Section \ref{Resultsofdecomposition}, the decomposition of MAPF instances with 800 to 1000 agents may cost 1s to 3s, and these instances play a major role in contributing to the mean time cost of the MAPF method.
 Although decomposition reduces the time cost of PIBT$+$, the time cost of decomposition offsets the reduced time cost and thus increases the overall time cost.

-Layered PIBT$+$ has a similar success rate compared to raw PIBT$+$ (layered PIBT$+$: 0.99, raw PIBT$+$: 0.99), as both layered PIBT$+$ and raw PIBT$+$ typically take less than 30s in most cases.
-In terms of memory usage, layered PIBT$+$ requires less memory space than raw PIBT$+$ (6.8 MB $<$ 18 MB), as decomposition reduces the number of intermediate states by reducing the number of agents solved simultaneously.
+Layered PIBT$+$ has a similar success rate compared to raw PIBT$+$ (Layered PIBT$+$: 0.98, raw PIBT$+$: 0.98), as both Layered PIBT$+$ and raw PIBT$+$ typically take less than 30s in most cases.
+In terms of memory usage, Layered PIBT$+$ requires less memory space than raw PIBT$+$ ($6.5\times10^5$ $<$ $1.1\times10^6$), as decomposition reduces the number of intermediate states by reducing the number of agents solved simultaneously.

-Regarding solution quality, as PIBT$+$ is a parallel MAPF method, layered PIBT$+$ introduces extra wait actions, resulting in solutions with higher makespan ($9.5\times10^3$ $>$ $4.3\times10^2$) and SOC ($3.1\times10^6$ $>$ $1.2\times10^5$) compared to raw PIBT$+$'s solutions.
+Regarding solution quality, as PIBT$+$ is a parallel MAPF method, Layered PIBT$+$ introduces extra wait actions, resulting in solutions with higher makespan ($9.4\times10^3$ $>$ $4.3\times10^2$) and SOC ($3.2\times10^6$ $>$ $1.3\times10^5$) compared to raw PIBT$+$'s solutions.

-In summary, layered PIBT$+$ shows little improvement compared to raw PIBT$+$ and has worse solutions due to the introduction of wait actions when merging solutions.
-However, layered PIBT$+$ has an advantage in memory usage, as it reduces the number of intermediate states by reducing the number of agents solved simultaneously.
+In summary, Layered PIBT$+$ shows little improvement compared to raw PIBT$+$ and has worse solutions due to the introduction of wait actions when merging solutions.
+However, Layered PIBT$+$ has an advantage in memory usage, as it reduces the number of intermediate states by reducing the number of agents solved simultaneously.

-\subsection{Lazy Constraints Addition for MAPF}
+\subsection{Lazy Constraints Addition for MAPF 2}

-Lazy Constraints Addition for MAPF (LaCAM) \cite{okumura2023lacam} is a complete and suboptimal method.
-More details about LaCAM can be found in Section \ref{Relatedworks}.
+Lazy Constraints Addition for MAPF 2 (LaCAM2) \cite{okumura2023improving} is a complete and suboptimal method.
+More details about LaCAM2 can be found in Section \ref{Relatedworks}.
 LaCAM avoids the occurrence of the same state of agents twice in the solution.
-The code\footnote{\url{https://github.com/Kei18/lacam}} for LaCAM provides no interfaces to avoid conflicts with external paths, making it a parallel MAPF method.
+Compared to LaCAM, LaCAM2 \cite{okumura2023improving} introduces a swap action to the successor generator, allowing for the quick generation of solutions.
+The code\footnote{\url{https://github.com/Kei18/lacam2}} for LaCAM2 provides no interfaces to avoid conflicts with external paths, making it a parallel MAPF method.
+In the implementation, LaCAM2 stores all high-level nodes during planning, which increases rapidly as the number of agents grows.
+Therefore, LaCAM2's memory usage is primarily determined by the maximum number of high-level nodes.
+We use this maximum number as an estimation of LaCAM2's memory usage.